LTL-Based Non-Markovian Inverse Reinforcement Learning: Learning Algorithms

-To achieve the goal of ranking formulae, we propose the techniques of \textit{Constraint System Optimization} (Section \ref{sec:cso}) \textit{Optimized Pattern Matching} (Section \ref{sec:opm}) and \emph{Hybrid Pattern Matching} (Section \ref{sec:hybrid}).
-In the first one, we get a sample and a depth $n$ as input.
-We encode the syntax tree of this unknown formula of depth $n$ along with constraints to compute the score of each node in the tree.
+To achieve the goal of ranking formulae based on a quantitative notion of satisfiability, we propose the techniques of \textit{Constraint System Optimization} (Section \ref{sec:cso}) \textit{Optimized Pattern Matching} (Section \ref{sec:opm}) and \emph{Hybrid Pattern Matching} (Section \ref{sec:hybrid}).
+In the first one, we get a sample and a depth $d$ as input.
+We encode the syntax tree of this unknown formula of depth $d$ along with constraints to compute the score of each node in the tree.
 The second one makes use of a formula template pattern provided by the user, but has unknown propositional variables.
 We encode constraints which allow mapping these variables to unique variables occurring in the sample.
 The third one is a ``hybrid'' approach, a middle ground incorporating both of the above techniques.
-In the above methods, we use an optimizing SMT solver to solve the above constraints to find the \emph{best} formula for the sample that has highest score according to the valuation function described above.
+We use an optimizing SMT solver to solve the constraints to find the \emph{best} formula for the sample with the highest score according to the valuation function.

-In the above approaches, we consider the entire search space of formulae (up to given depth, or following a template), and score all of them using the valuation function; the optimizer then prunes away those which do not have the highest score.
-To get around situations where the optimization problem is computationally intensive and also to reduce search space, we consider an alternative approach.
-In this approach (Section \ref{sec:composition}), we reduce the search space of all possible formulae (up to the given depth) that must be enumerated and whose scores must be computed.
-Since we focus on the $\globally\finally$-fragment of LTL, we prune the search space of formulae by eliminating those formulae $f$ such that $\finally f$ is not consistent with the sample.
-We also consider the Boolean combinations of the rest till we reach the given depth.
-This aggressive pruning is not complete and may fail to compute the optimal formulae.